Strensall: Geography

 The soil is sand and foxmole laid over a subsoil of white and grey sandstone.
 The land lies for the most part about 50 ft above sea level.
 The River Foss flows from the north-east of the village in a south and south-westerly direction towards Towthorpe.
 It is crossed by three bridges.
 About a quarter of a mile east of the village is the disused Strensall station on the York and Scarborough branch of the North Eastern railway.

 Strensall Common

 Strensall Common lies to the east of the village and forms part of the surrounding lowland heath.
 There are a number of different habitats, such as wet heath, dry heath and birch/oak woodland with areas of standing water.
 There are over 150 plant species including, marsh cinquefoil, marsh gentian, round-leaved sundew and petty whin.

-There are over 60 species of bird including curlew, whinchat, and both green and great spotted woodpecker.
+There are over 60 species of bird including curlew, stonechat, whinchat, and both green and great spotted woodpecker.
 Amongst the numerous insects to be found are green and purple hairstreaks, the dark-bordered beauty, bog bush cricket and glowworm.
 Other wildlife seen here include red fox, European hare and harvest mouse.
 Hebridean sheep and Highland cattle graze during summer to keep down vegetation.

 The site is maintained by the Yorkshire Wildlife Trust.